Bidding: Bid rigging

 This product was supposed to have the following properties: modest data requirements, simplicity, flexibility, reliable results.
 There are two possible approaches in general: structural methods for the empirical identification of markets prone to collusion and behavioral methods to analyze the concrete behavior of firms in specific markets.
-In the case of behavioral methods, a number of statistical markers is watched.
-The markers dividie into price- and quantity-related markers.
+In the case of behavioral methods, a number of statistical markers are watched.
+The markers divide into price- and quantity-related markers.

 The price-related markers use the information in the structure of the winning and losing bids to identify suspect bidding behavior.
 The quantity-related markers are meant to identify collusive behavior from developments in the market shares that seem not to be compatible with competitive markets.
 An example of a price-related marker is so called variance screen.
 Empirical papers show evidence that the price variability is lower in a collusive environment.

 Markers are relatively easily applied even when only little information is known.
 On the other hand, there exist more complicated econometric detection methods which require firm-specific data.